heltonmarx/libgpio/README.md

 ```

-P.s.: don't forget to copy dynamic libary to rootfs when it is created.
+P.s.: don't forget to copy dynamic library to rootfs when it is created.
 Normally, the library directory is : `/usr/lib`.